symkat/TodayChecklist/README.md

 ## Installation

-The `devops/` directory provides a role and playbook for installing and maintaining WeightGrapher.
+The `devops/` directory provides a role and playbook for installing and maintaining TodayChecklist.

 You will need `ansible-playbook` installed, and this repository checked out to begin installation.
 The machine you use ansible-playbook from does not need to be the machine you are installing TodayChecklist on.